Karagul/mpcareports/README.md

 The package includes templates for making reports from R in the following formats:

-- Word document with MPCA theme (Word)
+- Word document with MPCA factsheet styles (Word)
 - Web report with MPCA theme (HTML)
 - Web report with Tufte side column (HTML)
 - PDF report with Tufte side column (PDF)